amandasaurus/django-sql-inspector/README.md

             self.client.get("/")
             self.client.get("/polls/")

+This just goes to ``/`` and then ``/polls/``.
+Since this is full python, you can parse the HTML, follow links, submit forms, etc. to accurately simulate what a user would do.

-# Interpretating the output
+# Output

-If you run this management command against the django example polls app (you can find a copy of the code [here](https://github.com/shimon/djangotutorial)), you'll get this output:
+If you run this management command against the django example polls app (you can find a copy of the code [here](https://github.com/shimon/djangotutorial), you'll have to change the database from sqlite3 to mysql), you'll get this output:

                              index @ /tmp/djangoexample/mysite/polls/views.py:L13    (function starts at L10   )